 CAST is supervised by a Steering Committee that determines policies and priorities and analyzes new initiatives and activities.
 CAST addresses ongoing pre-standard technical discussions and other topics through Working Groups.
-This page summarizes the activities and scope for current Working Groups.
+This page summarizes the activities and scope of the CAST Working Groups (WGs).

-STDF New Frontiers group is currently working on creating a schema for the existing STDF standard to enable efficient access to data for new applications e.g. adaptive test.
+The STDF New Frontiers WG is currently working on creating a schema for the existing STDF standard to enable efficient access to data for new applications (e.g., adaptive test).
 The base schema definition will be used to add additional capabilities required to support new applications.
 The new format will allow backward compatibility to existing STDF in terms of information content.
 Participants include key players in ATE companies, instrument companies, end use fabless and IDM companies, and software tool providers.

 Interested parties should contact group's chairman Ajay Khoche (email@example.com) for any questions or additional information.